SadScheme/SadScheme/README.md

 -->
 <h2>Hey Everyone</h2>

+<h3> “The last ones standing are the victors.
+Only the strongest.
+If you want to be the last one standing become strong.”</h3>
+			\– Tobio Kageyama (Haikyuu Anime)
+<h3>“Life’s a bore if you don’t challenge yourself.”</h3>
+			\-  – Yu Nishinoya (Haikyuu Anime)

-- I’m currently working on ***Deep Learning and Machine learning Models***; If you have a good idea and looking to collaborate I'm always up for it.
+- I’m currently working on ***Deep Learning and Machine Learning Models***; If you have a good idea and looking to collaborate I'm always up for it.
-- I’m currently learning Flutter, Web development to showcase my machine learning skills to everyone.
+- I’m currently learning Flutter, Web development to showcase my machine learning skills to everyone whilst also trying to learn GAN's
 - How to reach me:
 	1. Phone : +919828842222
 	2. Email: abhinavtan90@gmail.com
 - Pronouns: he/him
 - Fun fact:
 	- Football is my oxygen and I'm a big Real madrid fan
-	- If you watch anime specially ***One piece***, you've already gotten a massive respect from my side
+	- If you watch anime specially [***One piece***](), you've already gotten a massive respect from my side
-	- Love Gaming and try to work in my spare time to build some too.
+	- Love Gaming and try to build some in my spare time too